 Summary of significant changes

-Following is a summary of the noteworthy revisions to the guide since it was last updated in May 2019.
+Following is a summary of the noteworthy revisions to the guide since it was last updated.
 Additional updates may be made to keep pace with significant developments.

 CG 1, The consolidation framework